Peculiar velocity

-Peculiar motion or peculiar velocity refers to the velocity of an object relative to a rest frame—usually a frame in which the average velocity of some objects is zero.
+Peculiar velocity or peculiar motion refers to the velocity of an object relative to a rest frame—usually a frame in which the average velocity of some objects is zero.

 Galactic astronomy

 In galactic astronomy, peculiar motion refers to the motion of an object (usually a star) relative to a Galactic rest frame.

 Local objects are commonly examined as to their vectors of position angle and radial velocity.
 These can be combined through vector addition to state the object's motion relative to the Sun.
 Velocities for local objects are sometimes reported with respect to the local standard of rest (LSR)—the average local motion of material in the galaxy—instead of the Sun's rest frame.
 Translating between the LSR and heliocentric rest frames requires the calculation of the Sun's peculiar velocity in the LSR.

 Cosmology

 In physical cosmology, peculiar velocity refers to the components of a galaxy's velocity that deviate from the Hubble flow.
 According to Hubble's law, galaxies recede from us at speeds proportional to their distance from us.